TIGRLab/computing-skills-march-2015/_includes/shell-intro.md

 ### Introduction to the Linux Shell

-**Motivation:** The shell is one of the most basic ways you can interact with a computer and it allows you to automate your.
+**Motivation:** The shell is one of the most basic ways you can interact with a computer and it allows you to automate your analysis.
 It is often the *only* way to interact with scientific computing environments (e.g. SCC, SciNet), so you'll have to learn it eventually.

 **Prerequisites:** Minimal familiarity with the shell (e.g. you should know what the commands `cd`, `ls`, `mv`, `cp`, `rm` and `man` do).